Passover Seder - Pesach Seder

 Passover Seder Step #7: Motzee, Motzi, Mozi, or Motzie

 The next Passover Seder ritual is Motzee, also spelled Motzi or Motzei.
-Motzee means "blessing" in Hebrew and is the first part of the "Motzee Matzah", which means "blessing of the Matzah" in Hebrew.
-In this Passover ritual, the leader of the Passover seder takes hold of all 3 matzot (plural form of matzah in Hebrew), and recites the "Hamotzi" or "Ha-Motzi" prayer from the Passover Haggadah.
-Hamotzi means "to bring forth" or "bringing forth" in Hebrew, and refers to G-d as "bringing forth" bread from the Earth.
-The blessing, in transliterated Hebrew, goes as follows: Baruch atah adonai eloheinu melech ha'olam, hamotzi lechem min ha'aretz.
+Motzee means "bring forth" or "bringing forth" in Hebrew (Ha-Motzi means "to bring forth" in Hebrew), in reference to the Blessing Over The Bread that thanks G-d for bringing forth bread from the earth and is the first part of the "Motzee Matzah", which means "Bringing Forth (of the) Unleavened Bread" in Hebrew.
+In this Passover ritual, the leader of the Passover Seder takes hold of all 3 matzot (plural form of matzah in Hebrew), and recites the "Hamotzi" or "Ha-Motzi" prayer/blessing from the Passover Haggadah.
+The prayer/blessing, in transliterated Hebrew, goes as follows: Baruch atah adonai eloheinu melech ha'olam, hamotzi lechem min ha'aretz.
 In this blessing, we are thanking G-d for bringing forth bread from the earth.
-This prayer is recited before eating.
-At other times of the year besides Passover, the Hamotzi prayer is known as "Ha-Motzi Lechem" which means "the blessing over bread" in Hebrew, but since we eat only matzah during Passover which is unleavened bread, then we refer to the blessing over bread as "Motzee Matzah" ("blessing over matzah" in Hebrew) or "Ha-Motzi Matzah" ("the blessing over matzah" in Hebrew) instead of "Ha-Motzi Lechem."
+This prayer/blessing is recited before eating.
+At other times of the year besides Passover, the Hamotzi prayer is known as "Ha-Motzi Lechem" which means "The Bringing Forth (of the) Bread" in Hebrew (specifically, it is referring here to leavened bread), but since we eat only matzah during Passover which is unleavened bread, then we refer to the blessing over bread as "Motzee Matzah" ["Bringing Forth (of the) Unleavened Bread" in Hebrew] or "Ha-Motzi Matzah" ["The Bringing Forth (of the) Unleavened Bread" in Hebrew] instead of "Ha- Motzi Lechem" ["The Bringing Forth (of the Leavened) Bread" in Hebrew].
 Just thought you'd like to know that!

 The next Passover Seder ritual is Matzah, and is the second part of the "Motzee Matzah".
 Matzah means "sweet" in Hebrew, and refers to unleavened bread as being sweet in taste, as opposed to leavened bread - or bread with yeast in it - as being bitter.
 "Chometz", "Chametz", or "Chameitz" means either "bitter", "sour", "leavened", "fermented", "harsh", or "to be pungent" in Hebrew and usually refers to leavened bread, or bread with yeast in it.
 As you may have guessed in the Passover story, the sweetness of Matzah symbolizes freedom, as opposed to the bitterness of slavery, symbolized by leavened bread, or Chametz.
 That is why on the eve of Passover, observant Jews conduct a search of the house to locate and remove from the house any chametz, or foods with yeast in them.
 They then usually sell the chametz to a non-Jew.
-In this Passover ritual, after the Hamotzi has been recited while holding the 3 matzot, the leader of the seder then lets go of the bottom matzah to drop back onto the plate and holds the whole of the top matzah and both halves of the middle matzah.
-The Passover seder leader then recites the next blessing, called "Al Achilat Matzah" from the Passover Haggadah.
+In this Passover ritual, after the HaMotzi has been recited while holding the 3 matzot, the leader of the Seder then lets go of the bottom matzah to drop back onto the plate and holds the whole of the top matzah and both halves of the middle matzah.
+The Passover Seder leader then recites the next blessing, called "Al Achilat Matzah" from the Passover Haggadah.
 "Al Achilat Matzah" means "the blessing over eating matzah" in Hebrew.
-After this prayer is recited, the Passover seder leader takes the top matzah, breaks it up into small pieces, and gives a piece to each person at the Passover seder table.
+After this prayer is recited, the Passover Seder leader takes the top matzah, breaks it up into small pieces, and gives a piece to each person at the Passover Seder table.
 For observant Jews, there are laws concerning the minimum amount of matzah eaten, and even the minimum and maximum amount of time allowed to eat the matzah for this ritual.
 For instance, one rabbinical interpretation states that the minimum requirement of matzah eaten is 7 x 6 and 1/4 inches of a square matzah, and that it should be eaten in no less than 2 minutes and no more than 4 minutes from the first swallow.
 The matzah should also be eaten while reclining in a left position.
 Why recline to the left?
 The answer is rooted in ancient symbolism.
 During Roman times, it was customary for the Roman aristocracy at feasts to eat reclining on their side on a couch while taking food from a small, private table.
 The rabbis at that time interpreted this custom as a sign of independence and freedom.
 If one is right-handed, then in order to follow this custom it would make sense that one would lean to the left so that one could have their right hand free to take the food from the table.
-As for how eating matzah is related to the act of reclining, both matzah and the act of reclining symbolize independence and freedom at different times in Jewish history, the former during the exodus from Egypt, and the latter during Roman times, and the fact that these two customs are side-by-side in the Passover seder ritual order symbolizes the continuity of independence and freedom down through the ages.
+As for how eating matzah is related to the act of reclining, both matzah and the act of reclining symbolize independence and freedom at different times in Jewish history, the former during the exodus from Egypt, and the latter during Roman times, and the fact that these two customs are side-by-side in the Passover Seder ritual order symbolizes the continuity of independence and freedom down through the ages.

-The next Passover Seder ritual is eating Marror, after dipping it in charoset (alternate spellings: charoseth, haroset, and haroseth).
-Marror means "bitter herb" in Hebrew, and the origin of the term charoset is unclear: the Encyclopedia Judaica suggests it might come from the word "cheres", which means "clay" in Hebrew.
-Horseradish or romaine lettuce is usually used to represent Marror.
-In this ritual, the Passover seder leader takes a piece of matzah and then takes at least 3/4 of an ounce of marror from the seder plate to put on the matzah, and everyone else at the seder table takes the same amount of marror as well.
-Everyone at the seder table including the seder leader then dips the matzah with the marror into the charoset.
-After they dip the marror into the charoset, they then all shake off the charoset and the following blessing is recited from the Passover Haggadah, entitled: "Al Achilat Marror", which means "the blessing over eating marror" in Hebrew.
+The next Passover Seder ritual is eating Maror, after dipping it in charoset (alternate spellings: charoseth, haroset, and haroseth).
+Maror means "bitter herb" in Hebrew, and the origin of the term charoset is unclear: the Encyclopedia Judaica suggests it might come from the word "cheres", which means "clay" in Hebrew.
+Horseradish or romaine lettuce is usually used to represent Maror.
+In this ritual, the Passover Seder leader takes a piece of matzah and then takes at least 3/4 of an ounce of maror from the Seder plate to put on the matzah, and everyone else at the Seder table takes the same amount of maror as well.
+Everyone at the Seder table including the Seder leader then dips the matzah with the maror into the charoset.
+After they dip the maror into the charoset, they then all shake off the charoset and the following blessing is recited from the Passover Haggadah, entitled: "Al Achilat Maror", which means "The Blessing Over Eating Bitter Herbs" in Hebrew.
 Everyone then eats the bitter herb, but there is no reclining for this ritual, as this is a ritual reminding one of slavery, not freedom.
 One does not recline when one is enslaved.
 However when one is free, one can be free to recline.
-The act of dipping marror into charoses is performed in order to sweeten the bitterness and suffering that the Hebrews experienced as slaves in ancient Egypt.
-How much marror should be eaten to fulfill this ritual?
-The answer depends on the type of marror used: if one is using raw leaves as marror, the minimum amount required is 8 x 10 inches; if one is using a stalk, the minimum amount required is 3 x 5 inches; and if one is using horseradish, the minimum amount required is 1.1 fl. oz., and one can only use fresh horseradish.
-Why dip the marror in charoset?
-The answer is that the bitter herb of marror symbolizes the bitterness of slavery, and charoset symbolizes the bricks and mortar used by the Hebrews when they were slaves building cities with names such as Pithom and Ra'amses [not to be confused with the Pharaoh (King) Ramses] in Egypt.
-Another reason is that the charoset serves to soften the harsh taste of the marror.
+The act of dipping maror into charoses is performed in order to sweeten the bitterness and suffering that the Hebrews experienced as slaves in ancient Egypt.
+How much maror should be eaten to fulfill this ritual?
+The answer depends on the type of maror used: if one is using raw leaves as marror, the minimum amount required is 8 x 10 inches; if one is using a stalk, the minimum amount required is 3 x 5 inches; and if one is using horseradish, the minimum amount required is 1.1 fl. oz., and one can only use fresh horseradish.
+Why dip the maror in charoset?
+The answer is that the bitter herb of maror symbolizes the bitterness of slavery, and charoset symbolizes the bricks and mortar used by the Hebrews when they were slaves building cities with names such as Pithom and Ra'amses [not to be confused with the Pharaoh (King) Ramses] in Egypt.
+Another reason is that the charoset serves to soften the harsh taste of the maror.
 Charoset is usually a mixture of apples, nuts, wine and spices, and the reason for these ingredients is that the charoset is made to look as close to the color of bricks and mortar as possible to add more realism to the ritual.
 Even the Jews of Saloniki, Greece have been known to add in a little ground stone into the charoset mixture!
 Now that's coming as close as possible to the real thing as one can!

-Some Jewish communities use a second bitter herb in addition to the marror, called the "Chazeret" (plural form: "Chazeres" in Hebrew).
+Some Jewish communities use a second bitter herb in addition to the maror, called the "Chazeret" (plural form: "Chazeres" in Hebrew).
 Chazeret means "bitter vegetable" in Hebrew, and the bitter vegetable used is often lettuce and/or a radish.
 The reason for using a second bitter herb derives from the biblical line in the Book of Numbers (Numbers 9:11), which states the commandment to eat the paschal lamb "with unleavened bread and bitter herbs".
-Since "bitter herbs" is plural in the commandment, most Jewish communities place a second or even third bitter herb on the seder plate.
+Since "bitter herbs" is plural in the commandment, most Jewish communities place a second or even third bitter herb on the Seder plate.
 If one uses a green bitter vegetable as the chazeret, it must not be the same vegetable as the Karpas.
 Also, eating the paschal lamb, which was worshipped as a G-d in ancient Egypt, symbolizes destroying one of the many G-ds of ancient Egypt, meaning one is destroying idolatry.

 Passover Seder Step #10: Koreich, Korekh, Korek, or Korech

 The next Passover Seder ritual is the eating of Koreich.
 Koreich means "sandwich" or "wrap" in Hebrew.
 This sandwich consists of either marror or the second bitter herb, the chazeret, with some charoses (charoses is the plural form of charoset in Hebrew) surrounded by two pieces of matzah.
 Since the Passover Haggadah clearly links the origin of this sandwich with the great sage, Hillel, "who took Matzah and Marror and ate them together", this sandwich is also known as "Hillel's Sandwich".
 Hillel also ate this sandwich with the meat of the Passover lamb, but animal sacrifices are no longer performed, so this meat is omitted from the sandwich.
 Eating this sandwich is done to commemorate Hillel and the Second Temple, for Hillel ate this sandwich when the Second Temple stood in Jerusalem 21 centuries ago.
-Eating the koreich is the final ritual before serving the Passover seder meal.
-In this ritual, this Passover seder leader takes the bottom matzah from the seder plate and breaks off two pieces, with each piece of matzah totalling at least one ounce.
-The Passover seder leader then takes at least 3/4 of an ounce of marror, then dips the marror into the charoset.
+Eating the koreich is the final ritual before serving the Passover Seder meal.
+In this ritual, this Passover Seder leader takes the bottom matzah from the Seder plate and breaks off two pieces, with each piece of matzah totalling at least one ounce.
+The Passover Seder leader then takes at least 3/4 of an ounce of marror, then dips the marror into the charoset.
 After dipping the marror into the charoset, the marror is then placed between the two pieces of matzah.
-Everyone else at the seder table then does the same thing.
-The seder leader then says "kein asah Hillel," and then eats the sandwich while in a reclining position to the left.
+Everyone else at the Seder table then does the same thing.
+The Seder leader then says "kein asah Hillel" ["So He (Hillel) Did" in Hebrew] and then eats the sandwich while in a reclining position to the left.
 We say this because the great Rabbi Hillel used to do this: he would take the matzah and maror, place them together, and then eat them.
 The minimum amount of matzah eaten per person for this ritual is a total of 7 x 4 inches, while the minimum amount of marror eaten, usually represented by horseradish or romaine lettuce, is 0.7 ounces or as mentioned, about 3/4 of an ounce.
 Its symbolism derives from the bitterness of the marror being softened by the sweetness of the matzah, meaning that beyond the hard work and bitterness of slavery lies freedom, as symbolized by the sweetness of the matzah.
 This can also mean that at the end of a period of hard work will lie the satisfaction of reaching one's goal.

-Passover Seder Step #11: Shulchan Orech, Shulhan Orekh, Shulkhan Orekh, Shulchan Aruch, or Shulhan Orek
+Passover Seder Step #11: Shulchan Aruch, Shulchan Orech, Shulhan Orekh, Shulkhan Orekh, or Shulhan Orek

 Passover Seder Step #12: Tzafun, Zafun or Tzafoon

 The next Passover Seder ritual is the act of Tzafun.
-Tzafun means "hidden", or "hidden one" in Hebrew, and refers to when the hidden Afikoman is taken out of its hiding place and brought back to the Passover seder table.
+Tzafun means "hidden", or "hidden one" in Hebrew, and refers to when the hidden Afikoman is taken out of its hiding place and brought back to the Passover Seder table.
 This ritual represents the eating of dessert, as "Afikoman" means "dessert" or "after-dish" in Greek or "dessert" in Aramaic.
-Each person at the Passover seder table then takes a piece of the Afikoman matzah and eats the Afikoman matzah while in a reclining position to the left.
+Each person at the Passover Seder table then takes a piece of the Afikoman matzah and eats the Afikoman matzah while in a reclining position to the left.
 There are laws which state that the minimum amount of matzah eaten to fulfill this ritual is 7 x 6 and 1/4 inches of a square matzah.
 Another law states that on the first night of Passover, the Afikoman should be eaten before 12:00 A.M.
-The Tzafun ritual is also the final step in the Passover seder rituals where food is eaten.
+The Tzafun ritual is also the final step in the Passover Seder rituals where food is eaten.
 After this step, nothing else may be eaten or drunk except for the two remaining cups of wine.
 Why do we break the Afikoman matzah in two?
 The answer is that the broken Afikoman matzah symbolizes a Jewish history of expulsion, exile, bondage, betrayal, and slavery.
 But it also symbolizes that the world is incomplete, and that there is hope to complete and fulfill the promise of the world.
 The search for the Afikoman symbolizes this search for fulfilling the promise of the world.
 The purpose of eating the Afikoman is to remember the Pesach (meaning "Passover" in Hebrew) sacrifice that was served at the end of the first Passover meal.
 Incidentally, many families make a game out of finding the hidden Afikoman by having their children participate in the hunt for the Afikoman in the house.
 The one who finds the Afikoman is usually rewarded with either a coin of the real or chocolate variety!

 Passover Seder Step #14: Hallel

 The next Passover Seder ritual is the singing of songs of praise from Hallel (Psalms 115-118 from the Book of Psalms in the Hebrew Bible).
 Hallel for Passover is split up into two parts in the Passover Seder steps: the first part of Hallel was sung near the conclusion of Passover Seder Step #5 (Psalms 113 and 114).
 Psalms 115-118 comprise the second part of Hallel that is relevant for Passover.
 Hallel means "praise" in Hebrew.
 In this ritual, we are praising G-d, not for G-d's pleasure, but for our own.
 As we go through the Passover rituals, we build up an appreciation for freedom and the beauty of life.
 In such an emotional state, one wants to sing and praise G-d for everything that the Almighty has done to bring us to this day, with the happy knowledge that there is a G-d.
-However, during the days of the Passover holiday when there is no Passover seder - meaning the final 6 days of the Passover holiday - the first half of Psalm 115 and the first half of Psalm 116 are not sung out of respect for the drowned Egyptian army in the Red Sea.
-This means that the full Hallel is recited on the Passover seder nights, and half-Hallel is recited on the remaining days of the Passover holiday.
-The 14th Passover seder step ritual begins by filling a fifth cup of wine, called the Cup of Eliyahu HaNavi (meaning "Elijah the Prophet" in Hebrew).
-The Passover seder leader then reads the remainder of the Passover Haggadah starting with a description of the symbolism and purpose of the Prophet Elijah and then welcoming the Prophet Elijah into the household.
-Everyone at the seder table then stands as the door is opened to the household for the Prophet Elijah.
-With everyone standing, the seder leader then recites an appeal to G-d to direct G-ds' wrath upon evil and persecution and to protect the Jewish people from those who would want to destroy them.
-The seder leader then follows with a wish for the spirit of the Prophet Elijah to enter the hearts of all people, to love G-d, and to be inspired to build a good world where justice and freedom will be inherited by all of humanity.
+However, during the days of the Passover festival when there is no Passover Seder - meaning the final 6 days of the Passover festival - the first half of Psalm 115 and the first half of Psalm 116 are not sung out of respect for the drowned Egyptian army in the Red Sea.
+This means that the full Hallel is recited on the Passover Seder nights, and half-Hallel is recited on the remaining days of the Passover festival.
+The 14th Passover Seder step ritual begins by filling a fifth cup of wine, called the Cup of Eliyahu HaNavi (meaning "Elijah the Prophet" in Hebrew).
+The Passover Seder leader then reads the remainder of the Passover Haggadah starting with a description of the symbolism and purpose of the Prophet Elijah and then welcoming the Prophet Elijah into the household.
+Everyone at the Seder table then stands as the door is opened to the household for the Prophet Elijah.
+With everyone standing, the Seder leader then recites an appeal to G-d to direct G-ds' wrath upon evil and persecution and to protect the Jewish people from those who would want to destroy them.
+The Seder leader then follows with a wish for the spirit of the Prophet Elijah to enter the hearts of all people, to love G-d, and to be inspired to build a good world where justice and freedom will be inherited by all of humanity.
 After this wish is recited, the door is then closed and all who are standing then sit down again.
-Following this, the fourth cup of wine is then filled, and then the seder leader invites all at the Passover seder table to join in reciting a specific selection of Songs (or Psalms) of Praise to G-d that are known as the 'Hallel', hence the name for Passover Seder Step #14.
+Following this, the fourth cup of wine is then filled, and then the Seder leader invites all at the Passover Seder table to join in reciting a specific selection of Songs (or Psalms) of Praise to G-d that are known as the 'Hallel', hence the name for Passover Seder Step #14.
 As outlined earlier in this step, these are Psalms 115-118 from the Book of Psalms in the Hebrew Bible.

 There are many symbolic reasons for this ritual of opening the door at Passover for Elijah the Prophet.
 Jewish tradition says that Elijah the Prophet never really died but instead was taken to Heaven in a flaming chariot and being a Prophet, he continues to deliver messages from G-d.
-Jewish tradition also states that Elijah visits every Passover seder that takes place around the world.
+Jewish tradition also states that Elijah visits every Passover Seder that takes place around the world.
 Since the Book of Prophets says that Elijah the Prophet is the forerunner of the arrival of the Messiah, opening the door for Elijah means that Jews hope that Elijah will arrive to mark the coming of the Messiah and the ultimate redemption for the Jewish people.
 Another reason is that Elijah is the symbol of the humble wayfarer and that at Passover, we open our door to allow those who are less fortunate to share in the joyous celebration of freedom - both spiritually and physically - spiritually in that one shares in the symbolic rituals and meanings of freedom and physically, in the Passover food and wine.
-Opening the door also symbolizes that those at the Passover seder table should have no fear since they are under G-d's protection, just as the Hebrews were under G-d's protection when the Angel of Death "passed over" the homes of the Hebrews in the Passover story.
+Opening the door also symbolizes that those at the Passover Seder table should have no fear since they are under G-d's protection, just as the Hebrews were under G-d's protection when the Angel of Death "passed over" the homes of the Hebrews in the Passover story.
 Opening the door during the Passover festival is also a reference to the phrase "night of watching" as mentioned in the Torah (meaning the first 5 books of the Hebrew Bible, written by Moses).
 The "night of watching" describes the night the Jews left Egypt (Exodus 12:42) and so the open door means that a watching or guarding is taking place.
 The Passover Haggadah readings that follow include a short prayer called "Shefoch Hamatcha" or "Shefoch Chamascha."
 It is a very unusual and unique prayer in our liturgy but clearly important and cathartic.
 It is a bitter prayer for revenge against those who attack and kill the Jews.
 After this prayer, Hallel is then recited from the Passover Haggadah.
 After finishing the readings from the Passover Haggadah, a blessing over wine is said for the fourth cup of wine.
 Following this blessing, the fourth cup of wine is then drunk in a reclining position to the left.
-After drinking the fourth cup of wine, the Birkat HaMazon blessing I.E. the "Grace After Meals" blessing is said.
-Only water may be drunk after drinking the fourth cup of wine.
-It is at this point that all at the Passover seder table join in singing all the beautiful Passover songs.
+After drinking the fourth cup of wine, only water may be drunk after drinking the fourth cup of wine.
+It is at this point that all at the Passover Seder table join in singing all the beautiful Passover songs.
 These Passover songs are either from the Passover Haggadah or are simply songs about being liberated from slavery and attaining freedom and redemption.
-These include such Passover songs with Hebrew names like: "Dayenu", "Adon Olam", "Echod Mi Yodea", "Chad Gadyoh", "Adir Hoo" or "Adeer Hu", "Yerushalayim Shel Zahav", "Beshana Haba'ah Biyerushalayim", "Avadim", "Eli Eli", "T'filah", "Am Yisroel Chai", "Avadim Hayinu", "Vihee She'omdo", "Artza", "Mikimi", "Ten Shabat", "Chayav Adam", "Bitzeis Yisroel Mimitzrayim", "Yareyach", "Atah Kadosh", "Ta Yere Malke", "Bashana", "Yodei Teidah", "Min Hameitzar", "Betzetis", "Elu Esser Makot", "Eser Ha-Makos", "Chasal Sedur Pesach", "Pesach Shuv Higiya", "Emunim", "Bchol Dor Vodor", "Ekdimiyod", "Betzet-Israel", "Zum Gali Gali", "Kineret", "Hin'ni Muchan", "Hinei Ma Tov", "Hoshiya", "Barhku", "Halel: Pis'khu Li", "Na'ar Hayiti", "Ma Lecho Ha-yam", "Od Lecha Ki", "Kol Dichfin", "Vaamartem Zevach Pesach", "Go'al Yisroel", "Halel: Shoykhen ad", "Dona, Dona", "Adir B'melukhah", "Hashvenu", "Ki Lo Einueh", "Hkahd Gahdyah", "Sh'fokh Ha-matkhah", "Yeride", "Al Achat", "Halel: K'mohem yih'yu oseihem", "Kacholym", "Kol Rina V'yishu'a", "Halel: Yoseyf adoshem aleichem", "Erev Shet Shoshanim", "Kaved Yom", "Karev Yom", "B'tset Israel Mi'mitsra'im - Yehoram Gaon", "Hava Nagila", "B'leil Haseder - Eliyahu", "Elihanvi", "Sisu", "Chai", "Hallel", "Pesach", "Haveinu Shalom Aleichem", "Eliyahu HaNavi", "Zenier Atik", "Haleluya", "Seder Nahkt", "Baruch Haba B'Shem Adonai", "Manistan", "L'shanah Habaa", "Pesach, Matzoh, u'Maror", "Mi k'Adoshem Elokeynu", "Arba'a Banim", "Bim Bam", Lishonoh Habo'oh", and of course "Ma Nishtana" (sung at the beginning of The Four Questions from the Passover Haggadah).
-There are also Judeo-Spanish Sephardic Passover songs from the Ladino dialect.
+These include such Passover songs with Hebrew names like: "Dayenu", "Adon Olam", "Echod Mi Yodea", "Chad Gadyoh", "Adir Hoo" or "Adeer Hu", "Yerushalayim Shel Zahav", "Beshana Haba'ah Biyerushalayim", "Avadim", "Eli Eli", "T'filah", "Am Yisroel Chai", "Avadim Hayinu", "Vihee She'omdo", "Artza", "Mikimi", "Ten Shabat", "Chayav Adam", "Bitzeis Yisroel Mimitzrayim", "Yareyach", "Atah Kadosh", "Ta Yere Malke", "Bashana", "Yodei Teidah", "Min Hameitzar", "Betzetis", "Elu Esser Makot", "Eser Ha-Makos", "Chasal Sedur Pesach", "Pesach Shuv Higiya", "Emunim", "Bchol Dor Vodor", "Ekdimiyod", "Betzet- Israel", "Zum Gali Gali", "Kineret", "Hin'ni Muchan", "Hinei Ma Tov", "Hoshiya", "Barhku", "Halel: Pis'khu Li", "Na'ar Hayiti", "Ma Lecho Ha-yam", "Od Lecha Ki", "Kol Dichfin", "Vaamartem Zevach Pesach", "Go'al Yisroel", "Halel: Shoykhen ad", "Dona, Dona", "Adir B'melukhah", "Hashvenu", "Ki Lo Einueh", "Hkahd Gahdyah", "Sh'fokh Ha-matkhah", "Yeride", "Al Achat", "Halel: K'mohem yih'yu oseihem", "Kacholym", "Kol Rina V'yishu'a", "Halel: Yoseyf adoshem aleichem", "Erev Shet Shoshanim", "Kaved Yom", "Karev Yom", "B'tset Israel Mi'mitsra'im - Yehoram Gaon", "Hava Nagila", "B'leil HaSeder - Eliyahu", "Elihanvi", "Sisu", "Chai", "Hallel", "Pesach", "Haveinu Shalom Aleichem", "Eliyahu HaNavi", "Zenier Atik", "Haleluya", "Seder Nahkt", "Baruch Haba B'Shem Adonai", "Manistan", "L'shanah Habaa", "Pesach, Matzoh, u'Maror", "Mi k'Adoshem Elokeynu", "Arba'a Banim", "Bim Bam", Lishonoh Habo'oh", and of course "Ma Nishtana" (sung at the beginning of The Four Questions from the Passover Haggadah).
+There are also Judeo- Spanish Sephardic Passover songs from the Ladino dialect.
 Ladino is a mixture of mostly medival Spanish from the 14th and 15th centuries and modern Spanish along with Portuguese plus various words taken from countries where Spanish Jews settled after 1492.
 Examples of Sephardic Passover songs in the Ladino dialect are: "Mose salyo de Mizrayim" (Moses went out of Egypt), "Kadesh Urchatz", "Ha Lachma Anya", "Elohenu Shebashamaim" (a Turkish, Spanish, and Dutch Jewish Pesach song), and "Quen Su Piese".
 The purpose of this ritual is to be oriented towards the future, when the Jewish people will gain ultimate redemption, and herald the arrival of the Moshiach (meaning "Messiah" in Hebrew.
 An alternate spelling is "Mashiach"), a descendant of King David of the Davidic Dynasty, who will build the Third Temple and will preside over the return of the Jewish people to Jerusalem and Israel.
 After singing all the Passover Seder songs, this step is completed.

 Passover Seder Step #15: Nirtzah, Nirzah or Nirtza

 The final Passover Seder ritual is Nirtzah.
 Nirtzah means "accepted", or "it should be accepted" in Hebrew.
 This refers to being assured that the way we conducted the Passover Seder - with conscientiousness and detail - will be accepted by G-d.
-In this final ritual, we conclude the Passover seder with the following statement: "The order of the Seder is complete, according to its laws, all of its ordinances and statutes.
+In this final ritual, we conclude the Passover Seder with the following statement: "The order of the Seder is complete, according to its laws, all of its ordinances and statutes.
 Just as we merited to perform it, so too may we merit to truly offer the sacrifice.
 O Pure One, Who Dwells on High, uplift the assembly of the community who cannot be counted.
 Soon, and in joy, may you lead the offshoots of the stock which you have planted, redeemed to Zion.
 Next year may we be in Jerusalem!"
 Another similar statement says: "This year we are slaves, next year may we be free men in Jerusalem!"
 Historically, these statements are referring to the fact that most of the Jewish people have dispersed from the land of Israel to many other countries since the destruction of the second temple in Jerusalem by the Romans in 70 C.E., often referred to as the Diaspora (Diaspora means "scattering" or "dispersion" in Greek) and that in those countries, Jews have often seen themselves in a religious and cultural sense as "slaves" or adhering to the rule and often discrimination of people from other cultures.
 These declarations express the hope that while this year the Jewish people are slaves to others in other countries, hopefully next year the Jewish people will be completely free once they return to the land of Israel, particularly Jerusalem.
 In a religious sense, these statements ultimately refer to the Jewish people's willingness to be close to G-d.
 It means that although Jews feel truly lucky to be a free nation, free to serve G-d, there is something that is lacking that would make our happiness truly complete.
 In order to completely fear G-d and fulfill G-d's commands properly so that we may feel pure joy, the pure joy that can only be found in Jerusalem - which symbolizes pure peace, joy, and freedom to the Jewish people - Jews must ask that G-d bring the entire Jewish population living outside of Israel in the diaspora or exile, to Jerusalem so that they will gain redemption from their current exile and truly know the meaning of pure peace, joy, and freedom.
 It is at that point that we hope the Holy Temple will be rebuilt in Jerusalem, peace, joy, and freedom will reign throughout the world, and all people will be free from their "personal Egypts".
 It is then that the Exodus will have been completed.

 The Passover Seder closes with two declarations: (1) A declaration that references Jerusalem, which is followed by (2) A declaration that the Passover Seder was carried out according to Halakhah (Jewish law) as reflected in the prescribed 15-step formula outlined in the Passover Haggadah, and that we are now confident that it has been well-received by G-d (or another way of saying it is that we hope that it has been accepted by G-d).